AtharvaVaidya/atharvavaidya.github.io/about.md

 permalink: /about/
 ---

 Hello there!
 My name is Atharva Vaidya.
-I write software and play soccer.
+I write software (mostly iOS apps) and play soccer.
 Currently I am a freshman at Drexel University majoring in Computer Science.
 I'm from Thane, India and I currently live in Philadelphia, PA.

 In terms of programming languages, I am most proficient currently with **[C++][c-link]**, **[Objective-C][objc-link]**, and **[Swift][swift-link]**, and somewhat proficient with **[Python][python-link]**.